 They have standard mountain and ocean view rooms, suites and condos available, all furnished with top of the line bedding and amenities.
-Nightly turn down service is included which is always a nice extra touch.
+Nightly turn down service is included.

 The Fiesta Resort (formerly Doubletree Hilton) is a very popular all inclusive resort in Costa Rica.
 It has several restaurants, multiple pools, tennis courts, a ballroom, casino and spa.
 It’s located on the Puntarenas coast so the beach isn’t the nicest.
 However, it’s suitable to relax, watch the sunset and join in on a game of volleyball.

-This all inclusive resort is in the Gulf of Papagayo and has its own beach.
-It’s adult only and has a spa, 4 restaurants and a gym.
-The location is excellent since you’re only about a 30 minute drive from Liberia Airport.
+This adult only all inclusive resort is in the Gulf of Papagayo on its own beach.
+It has a spa, 4 restaurants and a gym.
+The location is great since you’re only about a 30 minute drive from Liberia Airport.
 You’re also near some of the most beautiful beaches in Costa Rica.
 The food is excellent and they have a 24 hour cafe open to all guests which is super nice.

 Click here for the latest rates at Secrets Papagayo.

 Read all of our Costa Rica hotel reviews here.